sergeballif/NSC-Math-453/LearningObjectives.md

 + Determine whether a function between rings is a ring isomorphism.
 + Determine whether two rings are isomorphic.
 If they are isomorphic, then find an isomorphism.
 If no isomorphism exists determine why using an invariant or other property.

+## 11 Polynomial Rings
++ CC.11: State and instantiate the definitions of the following terms: polynomial in $x$ over a ring $R$, coefficients, degree, sum or product of polynomials, polynomial function.
++ Demonstrate the difference between polynomials and polynomial functions.
++ Know the basic properties of polynomials, such as the existence of units or zero divisors, the degree of the product of polynomials (Theorem 11.10), or commutativity.

+## 12 Divisibility in Polynomial Rings
++ CC.12: State and instantiate the definitions of the following terms: divisibility, greatest common divisor of polynomials, relatively prime polynomials.
++ State the Division Algorithm for a polynomial ring over a field and demonstrate the truth of the theorem for given polynomials.
++